wakatime/vim-wakatime/README.md

 * `:WakaTimeScreenRedrawEnable` - enable screen redraw to prevent artifacts (only for Vim < 8.0)
 * `:WakaTimeScreenRedrawEnableAuto` - redraw screen when plugin takes too long (only for Vim < 8.0)
 * `:WakaTimeScreenRedrawDisable` - disable screen redraw
+* `:WakaTimeToday` - echo your total coding activity for Today

 #### Vimrc Settings: